eternale88/eternale88.github.io/README.md

 ## Synopsis

-My portfolio website built with HTML5, CSS3 with SCSS as a SASS preprocessor, and vanilla JavaScript.
+My portfolio website built with HTML5, CSS3 with SCSS as a SASS preprocessor, and Vanilla JavaScript.

 ## Motivation